314yush/v0-stoic-mirror-v2-ui/README.md

 # Stoic Mirror

-A mindful productivity app for daily routines, journaling, and task management with AI-powered insights.
+A mindful productivity app inspired by the wisdom of Marcus Aurelius, Epictetus, and Seneca.
+Designed for daily routines, reflective journaling, and purposeful task management with AI-powered insights.
 Built with React, TypeScript, Electron, and Supabase.

+> "You have power over your mind—not outside events.
+Realize this, and you will find strength." — Marcus Aurelius

 ## Features